The LulzBot Mini is an open-source desktop 3D printer which is an absolute joy to use on a day-to-day basis. Read our LulzBot Mini review.

 Once complete, the print-head moves into position and begins heating up the hot-end.

-In operation, the LulzBot Mini is not a quiet beast.
+In operation, the LulzBot Mini 3D printer is not a quiet beast.
 It makes a lot of high-pitched squealing and whining, despite the polymer IGUS bushings it has on the rails.

 First layer adhesion to the print bed is pretty reliable; depending on the demands of the material, you won’t have to use the glue-stick at all.
 This is thanks to the PEI print surface which adheres to the glass plate with a semi-permanent adhesive.
 PLA sticks fine without any additional coercion.